iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 If you were previously importing directly from the `lib` directory (e.g. `import { ElectronHost } from "@itwin/core-electron/lib/ElectronBackend";`), you will need to update your code to import from the new directory, `lib/cjs`, (e.g. `import { ElectronHost } from "@itwin/core-electron/lib/cjs/ElectronBackend";`).

 This also affects how you will import `*.scss` from the ui packages.
 If you were previously importing scss from the `lib` directory (e.g. `@import "~@itwin/ui-pkg/lib/ui-pkg/...";`), you will need to update your code to import from the new directory, `lib/esm`, (e.g. `@import "~@itwin/ui-pkg/lib/esm/ui-pkg/...";`).

+### Updates to @bentley/build-tools

+- Removed `test` and `test-tsnode` scripts from `@itwin/build-tools`.
+Please use mocha directly instead.
+- Removed TSLint support from `@itwin/build-tools`.
+If you're still using it, please switch to ESLint.
+- Removed legacy `.eslintrc.js` file from the same package.
+Instead, use `@itwin/eslint-plugin` and the `imodeljs-recommended` config included in it.
+- Dropped support for ESLint 6.x.